fennovj/azure-notes/dva_c01_exam/04_rest_api.md

 - Stage Cache - if you want to disable the stage cache or not for the canary (if you don't want canary users to get old cached responses)

 Generally, when the canary succeeds, you would then 'Promote' the canary, which will create a deployment that shifts the remaining traffic.
 You can also 'delete' the canary if you are getting errors.

+## Lambda authorizer

+Lambda authorizer means you use a lambda to control access.
+The API Gateway calls the lambda which takes caller identity and returns IAM policy as output.

+- Token-based receives caller identity in bearer token (JWT, OAuth)
+- Request-parameter-based authentication receives caller identity in header/query string